PacificDou/roboflow-piano/README.md

 ## The horizontal direction seems flipped?
 It's really depend on how do you define the relative movement between your head and camera.
 The gaze detection model estimates two angles: yaw and pitch (radian) with the positive direction Right/Up.
-That means if you turn your head right/up, the detected yaw/pitch will be positive.
+It means if you turn your head right/up, the detected yaw/pitch will be positive.
-You'll be shown as turning left in the camera view when you actually turn right.
+However, you'll be shown as turning left in the camera view when you actually turn right.
 This is because the laptop camera is like a [mirror](https://www.wtamu.edu/~cbaird/sq/2013/01/05/why-do-mirrors-flip-left-to-right-and-not-up-to-down/).
 Feel free to flip the direction by adding/removing the `-` sign of variables `dx, dy` in `main.py`.

 ## How is the gazing point be calculated?
 With the gaze detection model, we can get yaw and pitch (radian).
 Here I assume the distance between you and the object is around 1 meter, and you're looking at the camera center when both yaw and pitch are zero.
 Then we can easily calculate the horizontal/vertical axis shift in physical metric (see next section).
 To convert these values to pixels, I assume all the detected cans have the same width of 66.2mm.